 In addition, our attorneys have a wealth of experience in administrative proceedings.
 We have represented government bodies and individuals before numerous administrative boards at both the State and local level, including boards of adjustment, boards of license, inspection and review, planning boards, boards of election, the Delaware Coastal Zone Industrial Control Board, the Delaware Public Service Commission, and the Delaware Department of Labor.

 Our attorneys have proudly served as special counsel for more than a dozen municipalities, two counties, and six state agencies.
 The group is headed by Max Walton, a well-known first chair litigator and a frequent speaker on constitutional and election issues.
-Along with Matt Boyer and Ryan Newell, Max served as counsel for the State of Delaware in the landmark case of New Jersey v.
+Along with Matt Boyer, Max served as counsel for the State of Delaware in the landmark case of New Jersey v.
 Delaware before the United States Supreme Court.